The tummy tuck is the gold-standard treatment for removing excess skin from the abdomen to restore a flat, taut stomach.

 At ArtfulSurgery, a mini tummy tuck is performed as an outpatient procedure under general anesthesia.
 Outpatient procedures mean you will come in the morning for your procedure and be able to return home afterward and recover in the comfort of your own home.
 Since the patient will be anesthetized, they should make arrangements for somebody else to pick them up following the surgery and drive them home.

-The procedure typically takes 1-3 hours, depending on the extent of the case.
+The procedure typically takes 1 to 3 hours, depending on the extent of the case.

 In some cases, Dr. Lee may need to perform liposuction on the patient’s lower abdomen if they have stubborn fat deposits that need to be removed.
 Then, Dr. Lee will reposition the tissue and muscle layers to provide more contour.
 She may utilize internal sutures to keep the muscles together and improve definition.